 Minnesotans believe in hard work, fair play, and personal responsibility.
 We believe that no matter where you come from, if you work hard, you can achieve your dreams, give the gift of education to your children, and have security in your later years.

 My grandpa was a miner, working 1,500 feet underground in the iron ore mines in Ely.
 He didn't graduate from high school, but he and my grandma saved money in a coffee can in the basement to send my dad and his brother to college.
 My dad went on to be a sportswriter and a newspaper columnist.
-My mom was a second-grade teacher who was teaching a classroom of 30 second graders at age 70.
-I grew up in a middle-class suburban neighborhood, and I knew I'd always have to work hard to get where I wanted to go.
+My mom was a second-grade teacher who, at age 70, was still teaching a classroom of 30 second graders.
+I grew up in a middle-class suburban neighborhood, and I knew I’d always have to work hard to get where I wanted to go.

-I believe we need a Competitive Agenda for America.
-The truth is, our country can no longer afford to be a country that simply churns money and shuffles paper on Wall Street.
+As we look to rebound from the serious hit our economy has taken as a result of the coronavirus pandemic, we need big economic goals and long-term vision—a competitive agenda for America.
+We can no longer afford to be a country that simply churns money.
 We need to be a country that thinks, that invents, that makes stuff, and that exports to the world.
 Minnesota has always been a national leader in innovation and now more than ever innovation will be the key to moving our economy forward.

 As Minnesota’s U.S. senator, I will continue to focus on these priorities:

-- Advancing a Competitive Agenda that promotes long-term economic growth and private sector jobs.
-As a member of the Commerce and Joint Economic Committees, my focus has been on moving our economy forward by strengthening the fundamentals that lead to sustained economic growth.
-I believe these efforts must begin with a return to economic basics like science, technology, entrepreneurship, and innovation.
-We also need a strong commitment to education, updating and enhancing our current policies and programs to focus on training the next generation of workers to compete in a global economy, and immigration reform.
-Second, we must increase our emphasis on exports, including for small- and mid-sized businesses.
-Third, our tax policies should be aimed at both encouraging economic growth and giving a fair shot to all Americans, not just the wealthiest.
-Fourth, we need to responsibly address our nation’s debt.
-Finally, we need to responsibly reduce red tape.
-Specifically, our economic focus should include:
+- Promoting a competitive economy, long-term economic growth, and jobs.
+As a member of the Senate Commerce and Joint Economic committees, my focus has been on moving our economy forward by strengthening the fundamentals that lead to sustained economic growth.
+While the coronavirus pandemic has forced us to focus on the immediate needs of providing relief to our workers and small businesses, we must continue developing a vision for long-term growth to lead us forward once the immediate health crisis is behind us.
+To make that happen, we must first double down on economic basics like science, technology, entrepreneurship, and innovation.
+We also need a strong commitment to education, updating and enhancing our current policies and programs to focus on training the next generation of workers to compete in a global economy.
+We must increase our emphasis on exports, including for small and mid-sized businesses.
+Our tax policies should be aimed at both encouraging economic growth and giving a fair shot to all Americans, not just the wealthiest.
+We need to responsibly reduce red tape that stifles growing businesses, pass immigration reform, and support small businesses.
+We need to invest in rebuilding our nation’s infrastructure, support iron ore mining on the Iron Range, and promote tourism if we are going to have long-term growth and a vibrant economy.

 - Revitalizing America’s innovative edge.
 Innovation has always been a powerful force in the American economy.
-This is particularly true in Minnesota, which brought the world everything from the pacemaker to the Post-It Note.
-That’s why innovation has been the centerpiece of my work in Washington, where I have consistently advocated for a stronger commitment to federal and private sector research and development.
+This is particularly true in Minnesota, a state that brought the world everything from the pacemaker to the Post-It Note.
+That’s why innovation has been the centerpiece of my work in Washington, where I have consistently advocated for a stronger commitment to federal and private-sector research and development.

 - Reforming the tax code.
 I have long called for a bipartisan approach to tax reform.
 If done right, we could help all Americans, simplify the tax code, close wasteful loopholes, and provide incentives to keep jobs in America.
-While I have supported tax reform and middle class tax cuts, I opposed the 2017 Republican tax bill because it added over $1 trillion to the debt, created new loopholes that could encourage companies to move jobs overseas, and will have significant negative consequences for the American people and our economy.
+While I have supported tax reform and middle-class tax cuts, I opposed the 2017 tax law because it added over $1 trillion to the debt, created new loopholes that could encourage companies to move jobs overseas, and disproportionately benefited the wealthy.

-- Promoting Tourism.
+- Promoting tourism.
 Minnesota is a diverse state that has an abundance of travel and vacation opportunities.
 As co-chair of the bipartisan Senate Travel and Tourism Caucus, I know how important tourism is to Minnesota’s economy.
-Tourism generates $14.4 billion in sales and provides approximately 11 percent of Minnesota’s total private sector employment.
-I led the effort to reauthorize Brand USA in 2014 and again in 2019 with Senator Roy Blunt.
-Brand USA helps advertise American destinations to people around the globe using fees from visas, so no taxpayer dollars are spent on the ads.
-In 2018, this program increased visitation to the U.S. by over 1 million people.
-We also need to address U.S. Customs and Border Protection wait times at our ports of entry and invest in infrastructure and public-private partnerships that will encourage international visitors to continue coming to the U.S. We can and must do better to promote tourism and boost local economies in communities throughout Minnesota and across the country.
+Tourism has been one of Minnesota’s largest industries, generating $16 billion in sales and 11 percent of Minnesota’s private-sector employment in 2019.
+That’s why Senator Roy Blunt and I led the effort to reauthorize Brand USA in 2014 and again in 2019.
+Brand USA helps advertise American destinations to people around the globe using fees from visas, so that no taxpayer dollars are spent on the ads.
+The travel and tourism industry has been hit particularly hard due to the coronavirus pandemic.
+I will continue working to ensure that these industries, their workforces, and the communities that depend on them recover from this downturn.

-- Strengthening our commitment to two-year degrees at community and technical colleges and apprenticeships.
+- Strengthening our commitment to community- and technical-college degrees and apprenticeships.
 From paper mills to poultry lines, American industry is changing.
 Increasingly, economic success depends on advanced technology and workers who have specialized skills to get the job done.
-I have often heard from Minnesota business leaders who cannot find enough workers to match the jobs they have.
-In a Minnesota 2019 State of Manufacturing report, 7 out of 10 respondents said it was difficult for them to find workers with the right skills and experience this year.
-We must do a better job of preparing students for the jobs that will be available to them when they graduate–positions that may not require a Ph.D. or even a four-year degree, but nonetheless demand specialized training and experience.
+In a Minnesota 2019 State of Manufacturing report, 7 out of 10 respondents said it was difficult for them to find workers with the right skills and experience.
+We must do a better job of preparing students for the jobs that will be available to them when they graduate—positions that may not require a Ph.D. or even a four-year degree but nonetheless demand specialized training and experience.
 Two-year degrees offered by community and technical colleges may often be a better option for students who plan on entering the skilled workforce immediately after graduation.
 Apprenticeships offer the opportunity for on-the-job training with in-class education.
-I have introduced legislation to allow taxpayers to use tax-advantaged “529” accounts to save money for technical and vocational education programs in addition to traditional four-year colleges.
-I have introduced legislation with Senator Ben Sasse that would expand Coverdell Education Savings Accounts—tax advantaged savings accounts for educational expenses—so American workers could use the accounts to pay for skills training, career-related learning, and professional development.
-And I have also introduced the American Apprenticeship Act to provide funding for tuition assistance programs to states for participants in apprenticeship and pre-apprenticeship programs in a variety of industries and occupations.

 - Making health care more affordable.
 I support universal health care.
 I strongly believe that every American deserves access to affordable, high-quality health care, and that we must work to expand quality health care coverage to all families across Minnesota and America.
 I have supported many proposals that would help us reach that goal, including a public option and Medicaid and Medicare expansions.
-I have always said that the Affordable Care Act is a beginning, not an end, and that improvements will need to be made including legislative changes.
-At the same time, I strongly support efforts to improve the Affordable Care Act, like providing cost-sharing reductions and reinsurance.
-I oppose efforts to dismantle it that hurt Americans’ health care.
-To make health care more affordable we must address factors that lead to increased costs, including skyrocketing prescription drug costs.
-In order to bring down prescription drug costs, I have introduced multiple pieces of legislation that would expand access to cost-saving generic drugs, deter pharmaceutical companies from blocking cheaper generic alternatives, allow personal importation of more affordable drugs from Canada, and empower Medicare to negotiate for the best possible price of prescription drugs on behalf of the nearly 45 million seniors in Medicare Part D. I will continue to work to push for sensible changes and improvements in the law so that families across Minnesota and the country have access to the health care they deserve and the law aims to provide.
+I have always said that the Affordable Care Act (ACA) is a beginning, not an end, and that improvements—including legislative changes—will need to be made.
+At the same time, I strongly support efforts to improve the ACA, like providing cost-sharing reductions and reinsurance.
+I oppose any efforts to dismantle the ACA that negatively affect Americans’ health care.
+To make health care more affordable, we must address factors that lead to increased costs, including skyrocketing prescription drug costs.
+[See Health Care]

 As Minnesota’s U.S. senator, I’ve been working hard to move our economy forward while standing up for all Americans: